(mo LIB de num)

 There are no known significant interactions.

-Postmarketing and/or case reports (Limited to important or life-threatening): Copper deficiency (high doses)
+Postmarketing and/or case reports: Copper deficiency (high doses)

 Concerns related to adverse effects: